-The major interpretations all understand the Daniel 9 prophecy to be literal.
-The other prophecies in Daniel are all symbolic.
-But in the Consistent Symbolical Interpretation the Daniel 9 prophecy is also symbolic.
+The major interpretations all understand the Daniel 9 prophecy to be literal while the other prophecies in Daniel are symbolic.
+But in the Consistent Symbolical Interpretation, the Daniel 9 prophecy is also symbolic.

 The first division of 7 weeks begins with the edict of Cyrus in AD 538 and ends with the first advent of Christ.

 The second division of 62 weeks is the period of the Christian church; from the First to the Second Advent.
 It extends from the construction of Jerusalem—interpreted as “spiritual Jerusalem,” which is the church—down to the final consummation at the end of time.